Cybersecurity Explained: What It Is & 13 Reasons Cybersecurity is Important

 Cyberattacks, such as ransomware, can disrupt business operations, causing downtime and financial losses.

-For example, a cybersecurity attack in August caused a wide-scale disruption of Clorox's operations, including order processing delays and significant product outages.
-The company announced that this disruption will likely impact first quarter earnings for 2024, and they expect sales to drop 23% to 28%.
+For example, an August 2023 cybersecurity attack caused a wide-scale disruption of Clorox's operations, including order processing delays and significant product outages.
+In October 2023, the company announced that this disruption would likely impact first quarter earnings for 2024, and they expected sales to drop 23% to 28%.
+In 2024, Clorox filed reports with the Securities and Exchange Commission, which put total costs resulting from the attack at about $49 million.

-Effective cybersecurity measures help ensure the continuity of operations and reduce the risk of downtime.
+Effective cybersecurity measures help ensure the continuity of operations, reducing the risk of downtime and negative impacts on net sales and earnings like this.

 Trust is essential for businesses looking to accelerate growth.
 A data breach or security incident can erode trust with customers, partners, employees, investors, and other stakeholders and damage the brand’s reputation.